yandex-cloud/docs/en/legal/specific-terms/vpc.md

 2.2.
 Other functional features of the Service are not charged separately and are available to Customer subject to use of virtual computing resources of Platform under other paid Services.

 2.3.
-CloudIL may from time to time provide Customer with additional functional features of the Service for an additional fee.
+Nebius may from time to time provide Customer with additional functional features of the Service for an additional fee.

 ## 3. Limitations {#limitations}

 3.1.
-CloudIL is entitled, without prior notice, to limit access to the public IP address provided to Customer, in the event of DDoS-attacks on the virtual computing resources used by Customer with the above IP address, if this DDoS-attack may cause in disruption of Platform's normal operation.
+Nebius is entitled, without prior notice, to limit access to the public IP address provided to Customer, in the event of DDoS-attacks on the virtual computing resources used by Customer with the above IP address, if this DDoS-attack may cause in disruption of Platform's normal operation.

 3.2.
-CloudIL notifies Customer on the limitations specified in clause 3.1 hereof, within 48 hours from the date of imposition of such limitation.
+Nebius notifies Customer on the limitations specified in clause 3.1 hereof, within 48 hours from the date of imposition of such limitation.

 ## 4. Definitions {#definitions}